By: Bryan Braxton, Ph.D., Senior Director, Aseptic R&D

 At the start of the lyo process, products must be formulated in such a way that they can be suitable for freeze drying.
 During the development of a lyophilization cycle, or when optimizing a known lyophilization cycle, understanding thermal and physical characteristics is essential, as no two products are alike.
 Scientists will study the thermal characteristics of the product and processes, with a particular focus on critical process parameters, such as freezing point and eutectic temperatures.
 This will bridge the product’s physical properties through the use of Differential Scanning Calorimetry (DSC) and Scanning Electron Microscopy (SEM).
 Chemical and related stability characteristics should also be evaluated, focusing on reconstitution time, moisture content, assay, degradation products or impurities, as well as other critical quality attributes.

-Note that changes to CQAs during the scaling process from lab bench to small batches in a GMP facility is not a one-size-fits-all approach.
-Some R&D teams may default to the traditional one factor at a time (OFAT) approach.
+Note that changes to Critical Quality Attributes (CQAs) during the scaling process from lab bench to small batches in a GMP facility is not a one-size-fits-all approach.
+Some R&D teams may default to the traditional one-factor-at-a-time (OFAT) approach.
 This can be an effective method to reduce the multitude of potential critical parameters, but this method is not ideal in cases of limited API.
-Instead, Design of Experiment (DoE) should be considered for understanding the key parameters and the relationships with CQAs.
+Instead, Design of Experiment (DoE) should be considered to understand the key parameters and the relationships with CQAs.
 These experiments should start by investigating what others have documented in the pharmaceutical literature for similar dosage forms as well as leverage learnings across the technical teams at your facility.
 DoEs should be performed on equipment that supports scaling, including efforts to understand the equipment engineering and design constraints.
 Also, an understanding of the potential interactions of the formulation with the container closure system and processing components required for manufacture is essential before risking the use of large amounts of API.

 Lyophilization Cycle Development & Optimization